Here we present general player settings. Specific player settings are available in each documentation page for the related feature.

 bitrateDataDisplayed: Boolean

-The quality module can display various information about the HLS or DASH stream currently displayed to the viewer.
-The player will always show the height of the currently available rendition - on top of that the player can also display the bitrate
+show the height of the currently available rendition - on top of that the player

-in kbps or Mbps.
-Default: 'none'
+can also display the bitrate in kbps or Mbps.
+Default: 'kbps'

 .
-Other possible values are 'kbps'
+Other possible

 or 'Mbps'